BrowserWorks/Waterfox/taskcluster/docs/kinds.rst

 release-bouncer-sub-nazgul
 --------------------------
-Submits bouncer updates for releases, using new implementation of bouncer-admin (Nazgul).
+Submits bouncer updates for releases using new implementation of bouncer-admin (Nazgul)

 release-mark-as-shipped
 -----------------------